 to participate and challenge themselves.
 Through creative and stimulating activities,

 children will have the opportunity to develop physical coordination, awareness

 of themselves as group members, self-esteem and sensitivity to their environment.

 Campers also receive weekly music, drama, dance, yoga, soccer, and arts & crafts as a part of the curriculum.
-Kindergarten groups are co-ed, while first and second grade groups are separated by grade and gender.
 Campers participate in a variety of team building activities to facilitate positive group dynamics.

-Campers showcase their skills throughout each and every Friday morning during weekly senior camp unit activities such as World Cup Soccer, Olympics,and C.S.I (Camp Scene Investigation).
-Campers also keep an edge on the competition by participating in various weekly tournaments, including dodgeball, capture the flag, and Ultimate Frisbee.
+- All campers showcase their skills each and every Friday morning during weekly senior camp unit activities such as World Cup Soccer, Olympics, Color War, and C.S.I (Camp Scene Investigation).
+Campers also keep an edge on the competition by participating in various weekly tournaments, including dodgeball, capture the flag, and Color War.

 The excitement builds off campus with weekly field trips to water parks, ball games, and a few surprise trips along the way.
-Senior campers also partake in an extended day as well as the annual Lock In Sleepover on the campus of DePaul University.
+Senior campers also partake in an extended day as well as the annual Lock In Sleepover on the campus of DePaul University (3rd-5th).

 AFTER CAMP CARE

 For those working parents or parents in need of a longer camp day, we offer an extended day until 6:00 PM Monday through Thursday.
 Those choosing this program may do so during the application process or add it at a later day.